Making Disciples of Christ and equipping them for the lifelong journey of connecting, growing and serving together in our community and the world.

 The 21st century has brought both change and growth to Immanuel.
 During this time, Immanuel has celebrated great growth in world and community ministries.
 Following God's direction, the following community ministries were formed: Backyard Bible Clubs, Laundry Love, Salvation Army Meals, Taking it to the Streets, and Joy Community Bible Study.
 With the birth of these community ministries, Immanuel has initiated a strong and consistent campaign, to bring the Word of God and the love of Immanuel to the city and citizens of El Dorado.
 In addition to the local community ministries, Immanuel has also sent lay missionaries to Africa, Nicaragua, Guatemala, India, and New Orleans.
 Operation Christmas Child has also seen tremendous growth during this time.
 The number of Gospel Opportunity shoeboxes continues to grow each year.
 OCC is an amazing ministry that will bring the Word of God to children all over the world.

 Immanuel celebrates and cherishes the time shared with all the past and current ministry leaders that have led the church during this period.
-Since 2003, Immanuel has been led by three Senior Pastors: Dr. Preben Vang, Faron Rogers, and current Senior Pastor, Ron Sanders.
-Associate Pastors who served during this time are Hal Stroupe, and Cody Calhoun.
-The Youth Ministry was led by Jay Ham, Steve Phillips, Warren Gasaway, and current Youth Minister, Michael Grubbs.
-In addition the music ministry also celebrated Joe Byars, David Woods, Jim Davidson, Eric Pearson and current Music Minister, Troy Barrios.
-Vicki Pepper, Minister to Children, is celebrating her 25th year of service at Immanuel Baptist Church.
-Kay Ruddell, Minister to Senior Adults and Special Ministries, is celebrating her 28th year of service at Immanuel Baptist Church.
+Since 2003, Immanuel has been led by three Senior Pastors: Dr. Preben Vang, Faron Rogers, Ron Sanders and current Senior Pastor, Jimmy Meek.
+Associate Pastors who served during this time are Hal Stroupe, Cody Calhoun, and our current Associate Pastor, Christopher Campbell.
+The Student Ministry was led by Jay Ham, Steve Phillips, Warren Gasaway, Michael Grubbs, and current Student Pastor, Drew Whittington.
+In addition the worship ministry also celebrated Joe Byars, David Woods, Jim Davidson, Eric Pearson, Troy Barrios and current Worship Pastor, Andy Whitten.
+Vicki Pepper, Minister to Children, is celebrated 25 years of service at Immanuel Baptist Church before she was led to join the Samaritan's Purse ministry Operation Christmas Child full time, our current Director of Children's Ministries, Monica Nash.
+Kay Ruddell, celebrated 28 years of service at Immanuel Baptist Church as Director of Special Ministries before retiring and is now volunteering in women's ministries with the Arkansas Baptist State Convention.

 (Quote from Elsie Warnock's written history)